MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/faq-migrate-data.md

 ## How is my on-premises data migrated to my [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant?

 Data is migrated using an Azure service called Azure Data Factory (ADF).
 ADF is a service that is always running within the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online service manager.
 When you start the cloud migration, a data pipeline is created in the ADF service so that data can flow from your on-premises solution to your Business Central online tenant.
-If your data source is a local SQL Server instance, you will also be asked to configure a self-hosted integration runtime (SHIR).
+If your data source is a local SQL Server instance, you'll also be asked to configure a self-hosted integration runtime (SHIR).
 The runtime is installed locally and manages the communication between the cloud services and your on-premises data without opening any ports or firewalls.

 ## Are there any limits on the amount or type of data that will migrate?

 There are no restrictions on the type of data that can be migrated. [!INCLUDE [db-storage-limit](../includes/db-storage-limit.md)]

-We recommend that you reduce the number of companies that you are migrating data for in each migration run.
+We recommend that you reduce the number of companies that you're migrating data for in each migration run.
 You can specify which companies to include in the migration in the assisted setup wizard.

-If you want to add more companies after the first selection of companies, you can add additional companies in the **Cloud Migration Management** page in Business Central online.
+If you want to add more companies after the first selection of companies, you can add more companies in the **Cloud Migration Management** page in Business Central online.
 For more information, see [Run the tool multiple times](migrate-data.md#run-the-tool-multiple-times).

-If you are looking at migrating databases larger than 80 GB, we recommend that you contact the support team and work with them to make sure that the migration is successful.
-See also [Managing Capacity](tenant-admin-center-capacity.md).
+If you're looking at migrating databases larger than 80 GB, we recommend that you contact the support team and work with them to make sure that the migration is successful.
+If needed, you can also purchase more storage.
+For more information, go to [Managing Capacity](tenant-admin-center-capacity.md).

 ## Is my SQL connection string required to set up the connection?

 Yes.
-The SQL connection string is passed to Azure Data Factory, where it is encrypted and delivered to your Self-Hosted Integration Runtime.
+The SQL connection string is passed to Azure Data Factory, where it's encrypted and delivered to your Self-Hosted Integration Runtime.
 The connection string is used to communicate with your SQL Server instance during the data replication process.
 For more information, see [How do I find my SQL connection string?](#how-do-i-find-my-sql-connection-string).

 ## How do I find my SQL connection string?